Endangered Species Conservation

 What You'll Study

-- Evaluate the risk of extinction and prioritize management options for species in the wild and captivity.
+- Apply population biology concepts to evaluate the risk of extinction and prioritize management options for species

-- Address the application of concepts of global health, population genetics and genomics to the management of endangered species.
+- Address the application of concepts of global health, population genetics and genomics to the management of endangered species

 Program Details